Neurosurgery Treatments

 Sciatica

-Sciatica is pain that affects the back, hip and outer leg, and is caused by compression of spinal nerves in the lower back.
+Sciatica is pain that affects the back, hip, and outer leg, and is caused by compression of spinal nerves in the lower back.
 The sciatic nerve is the longest nerve in the body, starting from the lower back and ending at the bottom of the leg.
 Slipped discs are the cause of painful sciatica in many cases.
-These discs can lose their strength due to pressure from bad posture, pregnancy, obesity, heavy lifting or twisting.
-When sciatica pain is overwhelming and has continued for a long period, surgery may be the most effective treatment.
+These discs can lose their strength due to pressure from bad posture, pregnancy, obesity, heavy lifting, or twisting.
+Surgery may be the most effective treatment when sciatica pain is overwhelming and has continued for a long period.

 Scoliosis